 In the US, one in every two dollars spent programmatically now runs through a direct deal.
 Programmatic direct deals are embraced by both publishers and advertisers offering them more control and efficiency than other traditional methods.

-Programmatic direct deals offer guaranteed results but can be hard to negotiate.
-Also, only selected buyers can participate in the deal which can create problems for rest of advertisers to get quality impressions.
+These direct deals offer guaranteed results but can be hard to negotiate.
+Also, only selected buyers can participate in the deal which can create problems for the rest of the advertisers to get quality impressions.